 Encourage residents to try their hand at building a fun wood project, like assembling a small bird house or wooden truck, for Woodshop Class.
 Use small wood kits that can be found at your local dollar store or supply store.

 In remembrance of outlaw Jesse James's birthday today, host a saloon social for residents.
 Turn your Activity Room into a saloon and encourage residents to dress in western gear.
 Play fun western music as you encourage residents to dance.
 Serve shots of root beer.

 - President McKinley was fatally wounded in Buffalo, New York (1901)

 Create a waffle bar in your Dining Room and ask Dining Services to make waffles-to-order during this National Waffle Week.

 Have fun quizzing residents on their wilderness survival skills during this National Wilderness Month.

 Secrets of the Secret Service

-On this day that President William McKinley was shot, share little known presidential secrets.
+On this day that President William McKinley was fatally wounded, share little known presidential secrets.

 Whole Grains Social